katsaii/gml-prelude/examples/iterators.md

 This section covers the various ways to create iterators.
 Currently, the library contains built-in support for creating iterators from ranges, arrays, structs, generator functions, and common data structures.

 For most intents and purposes, any iterator can be constructed simply using the `iterator` function, which inteligently decides which kind of iterator to create depending on the input argument(s).
 Alternatively, you may decide to use the many `iterator_from_*` functions to target a specific data structure, or use the `new Iterator(f)` to construct an iterator using a generator function `f`.
+Regardless, if you are unsure what data structure your variable holds, you should use the `iterator` function alone.

-#### Creating an Array Iterator
+### Creating an Array Iterator

-The function `iterator` takes a data structure and converts it into an iterator.
+An array iterator can be created simply using the `iterator` function:

 ```js
 var iter = iterator(["A", "B", "C", "D"]);
 ```

-In this case the data structure is an array, but it can also be used with functions and structs.
+Alternatively, you can use `iterator_from_array` to specifically target arrays if you know your data structure will always be an array.

-#### Creating a Generator Function Iterator
+### Creating a Generator Function Iterator

-To create an iterator from a function, you would do:
+To create an iterator from a function, you can use the `iterator` function:

 ```js
 var iter = iterator(function() {